andrasq/node-q-then/Readme.md

 ## new P( executor(resolve, reject) )

-Create a promise with the `executor` function.
-The `P` constructor passes the executor two callbacks, one to call if the promise is fulfilled, the other to call if it is rejected.
+Create a promise and call the `executor` function.
+The executor will use the provided `resolve` or `reject` functions to settle (either fulfill with a value or reject with a reason) the created promise.
+Use the `promise.then` method to add callbacks to the promise to be notified when the promise is settled.

 A newly constructed promise is in the "pending" state; it can transition into "fulfilled" with a value or "rejected" with a reason.
 Once no longer pending the